Linear regression without scikit-learn#

 _ = ax.set_title(label.format(weight_flipper_length, intercept_body_mass))

 In our case, this coefficient has a meaningful unit: g/mm.
-For instance, a coefficient of 40 g/mm, means that for each additional millimeter in flipper length, the body weight predicted will increase by 40 g.
+For instance, a coefficient of 40 g/mm, means that for each additional millimeter in flipper length, the body weight predicted increases by 40 g.

 body_mass_180 = linear_model_flipper_mass(